jerryjhird/dotfiles/README.md

 # Sway Dotfiles

 > [!IMPORTANT]
-> The installer only moves the files you still need to install the packages yourself
+> The installer only moves the dotfiles. you still need to install the packages yourself (you can find them below)

 ![Screenshot](https://github.com/Jerryslang/dotfiles/blob/main/.github/scrn-2025-06-01-21-15-50.png?raw=true)